 On the other hand, intense great power rivalry offers an opportunity for smaller states to play off one great power against another.
 From Washington’s perspective, such gaming is akin to defection.
 The implication is that even a hint of cooperation with China or Russia, will create an imbalance in gains to the detriment of the US From this perspective, as allies are increasingly inclined to pursue their own agendas, the US foregoes forming durable and effective long term alliances.
 This means the fight against allied defection is critical to the maintenance of American leadership.
 But as we now know such behavior has proven to be both counterproductive and corrosive.

 Lessons from Intervention – Post 9/11

-Afghanistan is the benchmark against which America’s security first agenda can be judged because it did not change much under Bush, Obama or Trump.
-A security first agenda might have been good for the US 20 years ago.
-But since then it has proved to be the fatal flaw for America’s NATO allies who placed far less emphasis on security (as defined by the US) than development and political stability.
-Each ally had a different understanding of the resources and capabilities necessary for Afghanistan’s long term stability and development .
+Afghanistan is the benchmark against which America’s Security First agenda can be judged because it did not change much under Bush, Obama or Trump.
+A Security First agenda might have been good for the US 20 years ago.
+But since then, it has proved to be the fatal flaw for America’s NATO allies who place far less emphasis on security (as defined by the US) than development and political stability.
+In Afghanistan, each ally had a different understanding of the resources and capabilities necessary for Afghanistan’s long term stability and development .
 Increasing frustration with policy incoherence and infectiveness led to their withdrawal even before these goals were met.